About the project

 For his part, Baudoin had a book, long on the back burner, that provided a title for our film.
 We started dreaming of a joint release: the film in cinemas and the album in bookstores, or even putting out a collectable item, a book/DVD boxed set.

-We have planned to finish the film between now and autumn 2012, and to show it to film festival programmers and distributors with a view to a theatrical release in 2013.
+We have planned to finish the film in 2014 and to show it to film festival programmers and distributors with a view to a theatrical release in 2015.

 The decision to produce the film was made in July 2011, once enough public funding had been raised for a short or medium-length documentary film (CNC, Région Limousin, Région Paca), produced under the economic constraints of a short film, with a tight budget and a great deal of good will contributions, with the idea of launching the film on the film festival circuit.